Types Of Injuries

-An injury can happen no matter what your career, from health care workers in the operating room to forklift operators in a factory.
-Occupational workplace exposure or occupational neck, back, shoulder, knee or hip injuries through repetitive motion or heavy lifting and twisting can happen to any worker.
-That is when you need an attorney experienced in workers' compensation law.
+An injury can happen in any career, from health care workers in the operating room to forklift operators in a factory.
+Occupational workplace exposure; occupational neck, back, shoulder, knee or hip injuries through repetitive motion; or injuries from heavy lifting and twisting can happen to any worker.
+That is when you need an attorney experienced in workers’ compensation law.

-At Domer Law, we wrote the book on Wisconsin workers' compensation law.
+At Domer Law, S.C., we wrote the book on Wisconsin workers’ compensation law.
 We have helped thousands of injured workers, and we can help you, too.
 Our father-son team of attorneys will relentlessly pursue compensation for you.
-Contact the work injury lawyers at Domer Law today for a free consultation or call 888-353-8384.
+Contact the work injury lawyers at Domer Law, S.C., today for a free consultation.

 Workplace injuries can range from a repetitive stress disorder like carpal tunnel syndrome to serious bodily injuries like paralysis and even death.
 Some common causes of work injuries include: